 [“Ancillary Services” or “AS” means those services which are capable of being sold as a Product hereunder, and may include services corresponding generally to any of the following: 1) scheduling, system control and dispatch service; 2) reactive supply and voltage control; 3) regulation and frequency response; 4) energy imbalance service; 5) operating reserve-spinning reserve service; and 6) operating reserve – supplemental reserve service.]

-"Available Energy" means Energy that is available for sale on any given day and is anticipated to be between ___ and ___ MW [, up to the total amount of Energy on any day that can be produced from the Facility and that is not already committed to another purchaser].
+"Available Energy" means Energy that is available for sale on any given day and is anticipated to be between ___ and ___ MW available from the Resources.

 "Marketing Transaction" means a purchase or sale Transaction identified by EPMI to Customer with reference to a Market Price and a specific quantity of Available Energy purchased from Customer pursuant to this Agreement.
-A Marketing Transaction effected by EPMI to a third party will be matched to a corresponding Transaction under the MPPSA of the same quantity of Product by Customer to EPMI.
+A Marketing Transaction effected by EPMI with a third party will be matched to a corresponding Transaction under the MPPSA of the same quantity of Product by Customer with EPMI.
 Following disclosure to Customer as described in Section 6.2, Marketing Transactions may be also be effected by EPMI hereunder consisting of Transactions between Customer and EPMI acting on behalf of itself or its Affiliates.

 "Business Day" means any day except Saturday or Sunday, or a Federal Reserve Bank Holiday.
 A Business Day begins at 8:00 a.m. and ends at 5:00 p.m.
 [CPT][EPT].

-[“Capacity” means the available generating capacity from the Facility, sold as a Product.]
+[“Capacity” means the available generating capacity from pertinent Resources identified on Exhibit A, sold as a Product.]

-"Confirmation" means the document provided for under a Master Agreement and executed between EPMI and Customer as to a Transaction or between EPMI and the corresponding third party under a Marketing Transaction with such third party that specifies the amount of Product being sold, the duration of the Transaction and the other terms, including price.
+"Confirmation" means the document provided for under a Master Agreement and dispatched/executed between EPMI and Customer as to a Transaction or between EPMI and the corresponding third party under a Marketing Transaction with such third party that specifies the amount of Product being sold, the duration of the Transaction and the other terms, including price.

 "Costs" means, with respect to any Transaction, EPMI's out-of-pocket costs, liabilities, fees and expenses to be incurred by EPMI (excluding EPMI's internal costs and allocated overhead) directly in connection with the sale, replacement, scheduling, transmission and delivery of Energy, Capacity, AS and/or balancing services or other Product, entered into between or among Customer, EPMI, and/or third parties in connection with such Transaction, calculated in accordance with Section 3.3 and communicated by EPMI to Customer consistent with Section 6.2.